 I love to travel and scope out local shops along the way.
 But finding local shops when traveling was getting harder and harder– every high street from New York to London to Seoul was starting to look depressingly similar.
 Small, independent shops that I once loved were shuttered on return visits, replaced by chain stores.
 Was the world destined to become one giant mall, all accessible online?

 I started this website to encourage others to get offline and seek out their own travel experiences– the souvenir is just the topping on the cake, the memory that you can wrap your hands around and bring home with you.
 It’s unfortunate that the word souvenir has gotten a bad rap from its association with those mass-produced, dust-collecting trinkets flooding tourist sites.
 I think we should reclaim the original meaning of the word:

 a thing that is kept as a reminder of a person, place, or event.
 Origin: late 18th century: from French, souvenir, to ‘remember’.
 Oxford English Dictionary

-Souvenir Finder has been featured in Travel and Leisure, Huffington Post, Weight Watchers, Racked, Travels of Adam and Ladies with Luggage.
-I’ve also freelanced for the New York Post and Walks of Italy.
+Souvenir Finder has been featured in Travel and Leisure, Huffington Post, Weight Watchers and Racked.
+I’ve also freelanced for the New York Post, Trivago and Walks of Italy.

 For more about this site, see our FAQs.